-One really interesting fact about the green tea is that it comes from the same plant from which the black tea and oolong tea comes.
+One really interesting fact about the Green tea is that it comes from the same plant from which the Black tea and Oolong tea comes.
 Surprising, isn’t it?
 But it's true.
-All of these teas come from Camellia Sinensis plant.
-While black tea is prepared by the oxidation and oolong tea by withering of the leaves, green tea is prepared without any such process i.e. unoxidized and least processed.
+All of these teas come from the Camellia Sinensis plant.
+While Black tea is prepared by the oxidation and Oolong tea by withering of the leaves, Green tea is prepared without any such process i.e. unoxidized and least processed.
 Hence, it contains a large number of antioxidants and beneficial polyphenols.
 It is produced majorly in China, Sri Lanka, India, and many other Asian countries and exported all over the world.

 Green tea is very high in antioxidants, contains polyphenols which are anti-inflammatory and anti-carcinogenic.
 Green tea has about 20-45 % polyphenols by weight, of which 60-80 % are catechins such as EGCG (Epigallocatechin Gallate).

-The processing and growing of green tea decide the type of green tea which will be produced.
-These methods help in retaining the maximum amount of polyphenol and volatile organic compounds which are responsible for the distinctive aroma and taste of the green tea.
-The green tea plants are grown in two ways - under the sun and under the shade.
-The green tea is processed in various ways like sun-drying, tumbling, steaming, and even refrigerating.
-All these factors decide the taste, smell, color, and benefits of green tea.
+The processing and growing of Green tea decide the type of Green tea which will be produced.
+These methods help in retaining the maximum amount of polyphenol and volatile organic compounds which are responsible for the distinctive aroma and taste of the Green tea.
+The Green tea plants are grown in two ways - under the sun and under the shade.
+Green tea is processed in various ways like sun-drying, tumbling, steaming, and even refrigerating.
+All these factors decide the taste, smell, colour, and benefits of Green tea.

 - Green tea has chemical compounds called antioxidants — polyphenols (in the form of flavonoids and catechins) and Epigallocatechin Gallate (EGCG) which is a category of powerful catechins.
 These compounds restrict the formation of free radicals in the body and thus help in protecting cells and molecules from getting damaged.
-Thus, green tea helps in reducing the aging process.
+Thus, Green tea helps in reducing the ageing process.

-- Many studies are showing that green tea helps in fighting cancer because of the enzymes present in it.
-They restrict the growth of cancer tumor.
+- Many studies are showing that Green tea helps in fighting cancer because of the enzymes present in it.
+They restrict the growth of a cancer tumour.
 Although there is no establishment of a direct mechanism of cancer prevention, there is a relationship between cancer prevention and tea consumption.

 - Green tea contains L-theanine which helps in reducing anxiety and thus making you relaxed.
 L-theanine acts as a neurotransmitter which increases alpha waves in the brain.
 Alpha waves are considered to be an indicator of relaxation.